eficode-academy/k8s-is-easy-talk/slides.md

 # Cool, so how does it work?

-We install Kubernetes on a number of machines we want to run our containers.
+We install Kubernetes on a number of machines we want to run our `containers`.

 This is now our `cluster` made up of `nodes`.

 (node = machine/server/VM etc.)

 (cluster = group of nodes)

+Kubernetes then automates the _running_ of our containers in the cluster.

+---

+# Desired State

 We tell Kubernetes what our `desired state` is, and the Kubernetes control-plane will make changes to the cluster to fulfil this desired state.